eclipse/kiso-testing/docs/advanced_usage/advanced_config_file.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Proxy auxiliary is capable of creating a trace file, where all received messages at connector
 level are written.
-This feature is useful when proxy auxiliary is associated with a connector
+This feature is useful when proxy auxiliary is associated with a communication channel
-who doesn't have any trace capability (in contrast to cc_pcan_can or cc_rtt_segger for example).
+that doesn't have any tracing capability (in contrast to :py:class:`~pykiso.lib.connectors.cc_pcan_can.CCPcanCan`
+or :py:class:`~pykiso.lib.connectors.cc_rtt_segger.CCRttSegger` for example).

-Everything is handled at configuration level and especially at yaml file :
+Everything is handled at configuration level within the YAML test configuration file:

 .. code:: yaml